MatteoGabriele/vue-analytics/docs/page-tracking.md

 ### Use screenview with autotracking

-It is also possible to use autotracking and screen tracking by passing true to the `screeview` property in the `autoTracking` object
+It is also possible to use autotracking and screen tracking by passing true to the `screenview` property in the `autoTracking` object

 ```js
 import Vue from 'vue'